strukt-js/strukt-scripts/readme.md

 # strukt-scripts

-This package includes scripts and configuration to maintain consistency used by Strukt components.
+This package includes scripts and configuration to maintain consistency used by Strukt projects (Javascript and Typescript).

+### Requisites
+ - Node 15+

 ## Install